fbac/sklookup-go/README.md

 ## To Do

-- Use os.Env to supply parameters
+- Use os.Env and/or viper to supply parameters
-- Include test suite
-- Polish Makefile
 - Finish README.md

 ## Demonstration